BirdLife Malta

 Blog View All

-On the frontlines is our monthly newsletter section covering the activities of BirdLife Malta’s conservation, policy and nature reserve (Salina, Simar, Għadira and Foresta 2000) teams, together with an update about rare and scarce bird species observed.
-Local volunteers for Spring Watch In April, hunters will be able to hunt the European Turtle-dove (Gamiema) and…
+On the frontlines is our monthly newsletter section covering the activities of BirdLife Malta’s conservation, policy, nature reserve (Salina, Simar, Għadira and Foresta 2000), seabird and public engagement teams, together with an update about rare and scarce bird species observed.
+The Monitoring of the Countryside Continues After Raptor Camp With the ongoing autumn hunting season…

 Read More

-On the frontlines is our monthly newsletter section covering the activities of BirdLife Malta’s conservation, policy and nature reserve (Salina, Simar, Għadira and Foresta 2000) teams, together with an update about rare and scarce bird species observed.
-World Wetland Day & Ghadira Bird releases World Wetlands Day is observed every year in February to raise…
+On the frontlines is our monthly newsletter section covering the activities of BirdLife Malta’s conservation, policy, nature reserve (Salina, Simar, Għadira and Foresta 2000), seabird and public engagement teams, together with an update about rare and scarce bird species observed.
+Rabbit Hunting Season Used as a Cover for Illegal Bird Hunting Over the past few…

 Read More